 The Development Schedule displays the dates and meeting time of each public hearing, as well as the due dates, staff meetings, and property owner notifications (PON's).
 This calendar also gives the submission deadlines for each development cycle.

 You may fill out the application online and print it out to be submitted in person to the City of Grand Prairie Planning Department.
 The form is not available for submission via the internet, it must be printed and submitted in person to the Planning Department counter in the Development Center by the deadline indicated on the Development Calendar.
 The application form cannot be faxed.
 All Preliminary and Final Plats, and some Replats, require the applicant to fill out and complete the Engineering Checklist to be submitted along with the Engineering Plans to the Engineering Department at the time the Development Application is submitted.

-If you need assistance completing the application, please call the City of Grand Prairie, Texas Department at (972) 237-8255.
+If you need assistance completing the application, please call the Planning Department at (972) 237-8255.

 - Application Fee (listed on the application form)

 - 10 Copies of the Plat/Site Plan at 24" x 36", Tri-Folded

 - .pdf copy of plans, and/or plats on flash drive or CD.